18F/handbook/_pages/how-we-work/tools/vmware-horizon.md

 title: VMWare Horizon
 ---

+**VMWare Horizon is being replaced by Citrix VDI.** See [instructions for using Citrix](https://insite.gsa.gov/employee-resources/information-technology/do-it-yourself-self-help/telework-technology/citrix/citrix-and-citrix-workspace).

+---

 VMware Horizon is a Windows virtual desktop client that can be used to connect to GSA’s intranet, or test something in Internet Explorer.

 ## Setup